 Now if only BuShips and the highbrow engineers working for them could figure out how to build a better inertial compensator the Human Federation could finally get better acceleration rates out of all of their ships.
 So far nobody was able to design a new working model yet.
 It was a race between the Human Federation and the Allied Colonies for Freedom over who could build that next model.
 Whoever got it first would have a decisive advantage over the other side.

 A battleship was armed and armored with only one thing in mind, to kill enemy ships.
 They traded speed and maneuverability for increased armor and weapons.
 They could stand their own in any engagement against anything smaller than it.
-They could never hope to hold their own against juggernauts and super juggernauts in a straight up fight but these new Yamato Class Battleships probably went a long way towards evening the tables against some bigger ships.
+They could never hope to hold their own against juggernauts and super juggernauts in a straight-up fight but these new Yamato Class Battleships probably went a long way towards evening the tables against some bigger ships.
 There was even talk in BuShips about phasing out the juggernauts in favor of the smaller, cheaper and newer battleships.
-Some sailors even went as far as calling them the revival of the old dreadnought that was phased out thirty years ago.
+Some sailors even went as far as calling them the revival of the old dreadnought that was all but phased out in their order of battle.

 The pilot began the final approach maneuvers to the Izumi’s fighter bay, making the shuttle all but dance in her hands.
 Rachel leaned over to Richard and muttered, “Maybe this pilot should’ve gone into the Air Force instead.”